Deserlo/S3T6TM2/DesignDocument.md

 ## Introduction

-Time Management application TM is created mainly for developers and managers of small teams to help them start tracking time more efficiently to increase productivity and possibly grow the revenue.
+Our Time Management application TM is created mainly for developers and managers of small teams to help them start tracking time more efficiently to increase productivity.
+Increased productivity brings increased revenue.

 ## Product Reviews